Environmental impact of illicit drug production: Cocaine

 Most of the world's cocaine is produced in South America, particularly in the Andean region.
 The environmental destruction caused by the production of cocaine has been well documented, with reports made the UN and other government bodies.
 Due to the illegal nature of coca production, farmers make little effort in soil conservation and sustainability practices as seen in the high mobility and short life of coca plots in Colombia.

 One of the major implications of cocaine production is deforestation as large areas of forest are cleared for coca cultivation.
 The UNODC approximated that 97,622 hectares of primary forest were cleared for coca cultivation during 2001-2004 in the Andean region.
 This further causes habitat destruction, especially in biodiversity hotspots, areas rich in a variety of species.
 Such areas are chosen for coca cultivation due to their remote locations, minimising chances of detection.
 Deforestation has further impacts of soil erosion which further inhibits the survival of native species.

-The use of pesticides can also cause severely affect the environment.
-Farmers are able to sue un-regulated and highly toxic pesticides due to the clandestine nature of drug production.
+The use of pesticides can also severely affect the environment.
+Farmers are able to use un-regulated and highly toxic pesticides due to the clandestine nature of drug production.
 The use of such pesticides can have both direct and indirect effects on the ecosystem.
 Where lethal levels of exposure directly cause the death of fauna, which is further carried up the food chain where secondary feeders who consume the poisoned animals are also impacted.
 Furthermore, non-lethal levels of exposure can also cause weaker immune system development and neurological issues, further increasing mortality rates.